TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-corruption.md

   ownershipid="AzureData_AzureSQLVM" />
 # Database corruption, recovery, configuration

-Most customers are able to resolve their issues with database corruption, recovery, and configuration using the following steps.
+Most customers can resolve their issues with database corruption, recovery, and configuration using the following steps.

 ## **Recommended Steps**